mikebin/hdp-demos/spark/README.md

 The examples are written in both Java and Scala for comparison (except for the Spark SQL examples, which are Scala-only).
 Spark also has a Python API which is currently not demonstrated in this project.

 A couple of simple scripts are provided to help launch the applications either in local execution mode (`spark-local.sh`) or distributed on YARN (`spark-yarn.sh`).
-These examples are designed to run on Spark 1.2.0+, and have been tested with the Spark 1.2.0 Technical Preview on HDP 2.2.
-It is possible to run most of these samples on older versions of Spark and HDP, but some of the configuration shown below may need to change.
+These examples are designed to run on Spark 1.3.1+, and have been tested with Spark on HDP 2.3.

 Running the Samples
 -------------------